 Instructions

-- Rinse the peeled almonds again, then add to your blender along with water, dates (remove any seeds), cardamom powder, cinnamon powder, and a pinch of salt.
+- Drain soaked nuts and transfer to your blender along with water, dates (remove any seeds), cardamom powder, cinnamon powder, and a pinch of salt.

 - Blend on high for 1 minute or more, depending on how high-powered your blender is.
 A high speed blender on high speed will only take a minute.
 The almonds should be ground up very fine.